run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 *   We want to direct build/interactive workloads to work on weaker hardware and direct longer training/unattended workloads to faster nodes.

 #### The difference between 'node pools and 'affinities'
 Node pools represent an independent schduling domain per Project, therefore are completly segragated from each other.
-To use a specific node pool, any workload must specify the node pool it would like to use.
+To use a specific node pool (or node pools), any workload must specify the node pool(s) it would like to use.
 While for affinites, workloads that ask for a specific affinity will only be scheduled to nodes marked with that affinity, while workloads that did not specify any affinity might be schduled as well to those nodes with an affinity.
 Therefore the schduler cannot guarantee quota for node affinities, only to node pools.

 Note that using 'node pools' and 'Affinities' narrows down the scope of nodes a specific project is eligible to use, therefore reduces the odds of a specific workload under that Project to get scheduled, in some cases this may reduce the overall system utilization.